amckinney/terraform-provider-vellum/CONTRIBUTING.md

 # Terraform Provider

-- Other names for `base`?
-- Add package documentation.
-- Move everything into separate packages (e.g. )

 ## Package Structure

 The generated SDK is deposited in the `internal/vellum` package, whereas the Terraform-specific code is